jawher/mow.cli/README.md

 ## Custom Types
-By default, the following types are supported for options and arguments: bool, string, int, strings (slice of strings), and ints (slice of ints).
+By default, the following types are supported for options and arguments: bool, string, int, float64, strings (slice of strings), ints (slice of ints) and floats64 (slice of float64).
 You can, however, extend this package to handle other types, e.g. time.Duration, float64, or even your own struct types.

 To define your own custom type, you must implement the flag.Value interface for